averagehuman/argskwargs.io/src/articles/2012/opendata/open-data.rst

     non-commercial ends.

-There has been a growing awareness of open data principles in recent years and an appreciation of the economic benefits that might be had by enforcing those principles.
-The vice-president of the European Commission Neelie Kroes, while launching the `Open Data Strategy for Europe`_, points out the basic fact that taxpayers have paid for the information to be collected and therefore they should not be restricted in there ability to access it.
-She goes on to propose:
+There has been a growing awareness of open data principles in recent years and an appreciation of the social and economic benefits that might be had by enforcing those principles.
+The vice-president of the European Commission Neelie Kroes, while launching the `Open Data Strategy for Europe`_, highlighted the basic fact that taxpayers have paid for the information to be collected and therefore they should not be restricted in their ability to access it.
+She went on to propose:

 + Making it a general rule that all documents made accessible by public sector bodies can be re-used for any purpose, commercial or non-commercial, unless